 - The lease is for a term of three years.

 a. payable monthly in advance by direct debit

 c. exclusive of service charge which will be payable in advance on an estimated figure which will be annually adjusted to actual expenditure

 d. exclusive of any VAT which may become payable

 - The tenant will reimburse the council the periodic premiums payable by the council in respect of the insurance of the structure.

-- The tenant will be responsible for internal non-structural repairs, internal decoration and gas / electrical safety checks, plate glass and fascia.
+- The tenant will be responsible for internal non-structural repairs, internal decoration and gas and electrical safety checks.

 - The tenant is not to make any alterations or additions which affect the structure or exterior of the building without the prior written consent of the Head of Property and Building Services.
 Such consent may be given or withheld at his sole discretion.

 - The tenant must comply with all statutes and regulations relating to the demised premises including the Health and Safety at Work Act.
 The tenant is not to cause nuisance from noise, odour or accumulation of materials or waste.

 - The tenant not to assign, underlet or otherwise part with possession of the whole or any part of the demised premises at any time